mohamedebrahem13/JerryStore/README.md

 # Jerry Store - Android App

 This project is part of **TheChance Android Developer Task**.
-It is a simple shopping/store interface built using **Kotlin** and **XML layouts**.
-The app demonstrates basic UI design, navigation, and state handling in an Android application.
+It is a simple shopping/store interface built using **XML layouts**.
+The app demonstrates basic UI design.

 ---